fingerprintjs/home/readme.md

 - Storage and deduplication - Collects multiple attributes to do fuzzy matching and handle browser and OS upgrades
 - Native [iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios) and [Android](https://github.com/fingerprintjs/fingerprintjs-pro-android-demo) libraries - Enables accurate iOS and Android application user identification with the native platform-specific library, or with the webview integration.
 These integrations work together with Fingerprint Pro API.

+## Related open source projects

-### Native Mobile Open-source Integrations
+### Native Mobile Fingerprinting libraries

 - [fingerprintjs-android](https://github.com/fingerprintjs/fingerprintjs-android)
 - [fingerprintjs-ios](https://github.com/fingerprintjs/fingerprintjs-ios)

 ---

-### Bot Detection for Fingerprint Pro
+### BotD - open-source bot detection

-[Botd](https://github.com/fingerprintjs/botd) is a browser JavaScript library for bot detection that enables you to detect automation tools, browser spoofing, and virtual machines.
-The [bot detection integrations](https://github.com/fingerprintjs/botd-integrations) repository contains examples of integrations with cloud platforms.
+[Botd](https://github.com/fingerprintjs/botd) is a browser JavaScript library for bot detection that enables you to detect bots and browser automation tools in your web applications.
+The [BotD integrations](https://github.com/fingerprintjs/botd-integrations) repository contains examples of integrations with cloud platforms.

 ---